AndriiDmytriiev/pythonEx/README.md

 # pythonEx
-it can be run in https://colab.research.google.com/ or in Python local environment
+Examples can be run in https://colab.research.google.com/ or in Python local environment